Stevens Field

 Stevens Field (IATA: PGO, ICAO: KPSO, FAA LID: PSO) is a public-use, general aviation airport located three miles northwest of the central business district of Pagosa Springs in Archuleta County, Colorado, United States.
 It is publicly owned by Archuleta County.
-It has no air traffic control tower or commercial passenger services, but it does have a fixed base operator (FBO), and it is popular among light sport and general aviation aircraft doing cross country flights, where the airport serves as an GA-friendly waypoint, refueling stop, and pilot rest/sleep opportunity.
-Its address is 61 Aviation Ct, Pagosa Springs, CO.
+It has no air traffic control tower or commercial passenger services, but it does have a fixed-base operator (FBO), and it is popular among light sport and general aviation aircraft doing cross country flights, where the airport serves as a general aviation-friendly waypoint, refueling stop, and pilot rest/sleep opportunity.
+Its address is 61 Aviation Court, Pagosa Springs, Colorado.

-The airport can be found referred to by many other names, including "Pagosa Airport", "Pagosa Springs Airfield", numerous hyphenated variants, and "Archuleta County Airport" (especially used by the county itself, which operates the airport).
+The airport is referred to by many other names, including "Pagosa Airport", "Pagosa Springs Airfield", numerous hyphenated variants, and "Archuleta County Airport" (especially used by the county itself, which operates the airport).
 These names are local nomenclatures, however, and are not legally recognized by the FAA, Colorado Department of Transportation, or other official transportation authorities.

 Facilities and aircraft

 Stevens Field covers an area of approximately 328 acres at an elevation of 7,663 ft above mean sea level.
 It has one runway designated 01/19 with an asphalt surface measuring 8,100 by 100 ft.
 Due to the nature of the surrounding mountains and elevation, larger aircraft are generally advised to only depart from and land on runway 19 (e.g., heading south).

-The airport's fixed base operator (FBO) provides an attended pilot lounge with seating, restrooms, free WiFi, and full service refueling.
+The airport's fixed-base operator (FBO) provides an attended pilot lounge with seating, restrooms, free WiFi, and full service refueling.
 The airport also provides at least one courtesy vehicle that can be used by visiting pilots for free on a first-come-first-serve basis, limited to day or overnight use and travel in the immediate vicinity.

 The airport operates in Class G airspace, and Class E above it begins at 700 feet AGL.
-The airport hosts a variety of traditional and 'non-traditional' flying and aircraft, including fixed wing, weight shift, powered parachutes (PPC), powered paragliders (PPG), and hang gliders.
+The airport hosts a variety of traditional and "non-traditional" flying and aircraft, including fixed wing, weight shift, powered parachutes (PPC), powered paragliders (PPG), and hang gliders.
 Balloonists operate in the area year round, and will frequently cross over and through the airport's airspace heading east to west, especially in early mornings when launched from Pagosa Springs.

 For the 12-month period ending December 31, 2020, the airport had an average of 255 aircraft operations per week: 59% transient general aviation, 38% local general aviation, and 3% military.